mtn/cocoa-eh-hugo-theme/README.md

 ## Features

-Simple but complete, here are the main features of this theme :

 * Possibility to have sections with a header and a list of articles.
 * Possibility to have single pages.
 * Homepage with latest and best posts.